Health Information

 Vacation Overrides for Medications

-You may need to fill a prescription for camp before your son’s next refill is available insurance wise.
+You may need to fill a prescription for camp before your son’s next refill is available insurance-wise.
 Your pharmacy may have to do a “vacation override” to satisfy the insurance company.
 Gordon Family Pharmacy can work with your insurance company regarding vacation overrides, too.

 How to Package

-We use 30-day unit-dose packaging at camp.
-A separate unit-dose package (blister pack) is used for each time of day that medication is dispensed.
-Please do not have multiple administration times packaged in the same blister pack.
-For example, if medication A is taken daily at breakfast, we need (1) 30-day blister-pack for medication A. If medication A is taken at breakfast and dinner, we need 2 blister packs for medication A. If 2 medications are taken at the same time of day, they may be packaged together or in separate blister packs.
-Here is an example of what unit-dose blister packs look like.
-This example shows 30-day unit-dose blister pack.
-It can be helpful to take this photo into your pharmacy as an example.
+For example, if medication A is taken daily at breakfast, we need (1) a 30-day blister pack for medication A. If medication A is taken at breakfast and dinner, we need 2 blister packs for medication A. If 2 medications are taken at the same time of day, they may be packaged together or in separate blister packs.

 Should I pause my son’s medication for the summer?

 Please consult with your doctor before starting or stopping medications before camp.
 We do not recommend pausing ADHD/ADD medication while at camp.
 ADHD medications can have the same benefits for your son in the camp community as it does in school.
-Helping him focus in activities or diminish impulsive behavior in social situations could give the same advantage to succeed at camp.
+Helping him focus during activities or diminish impulsive behavior in social situations could give him the same advantage to succeed at camp.